bdosono/bdosono.com/README.md

 ### Branding
 + **Domain Reservation**: [Namech_k](https://namechk.com/) is a great resource for helping you secure your online alias on as many public platforms as possible.
 + **Copyright**: Developed by Bryan Dosono under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-+ **Conversations**: [Moz](https://moz.com/learn/seo/conversion-rate-optimization) explains conversion rate optimization and shares best practices on crafting calls to action.
++ **Conversions**: [Moz](https://moz.com/learn/seo/conversion-rate-optimization) explains conversion rate optimization and shares best practices on crafting calls to action.